Marketing Strategy of MEESHO 2021 | How did it become a Billion dollar company?

 The campaign, #SabseKamCommission, was to put in light the commission rate that was taken from the suppliers in accordance to the sale of their products.
 Wunderman Thompson had developed this concept and it perceived the structure of how MEESHO works towards the aim of reduced commission as low as 1%.
 This marketing strategy catered to everyone who had their small businesses launched, especially during the difficulties of the pandemic.

 In effect, the campaign turned out to be very popular.
-It promoted their growth of more than one crore resellers, more that 700 categories of items to shop for, low shipping costs, and with the lowest of commission for the entrepreneurs.
+It promoted their growth of more than one crore resellers, more than 700 categories of items to shop for, low shipping costs, and the lowest of commission for entrepreneurs.

 MEESHO is a growing, successful company that shows potential in the way they develop.
 Over 13 million entrepreneurs have used Meesho to establish their own internet companies with no investment.
 This entails to their business model, their structure and their way in on campaigning their cause and ideas.
 Along with entrepreneurship, there are other individuals who make money on reselling.
 This role can be considered to earn easy money as there is not capital investment required.
 Just a mode of communication.
 This middleman roles have helped individuals earn a margin that helps build their growth.
 The margin fee is also set by the reseller themselves.

 Powering through the global pandemic, the company had ventured many ways to enable small businesses stand on their feet by maximising lesser effort provided by them.
 MEESHO grew from local shops to a socially e-commerce platform that holds upto 10,000+ entrepreneurs.
 This also is in case of how they attract their audience and how logistically convenient it is for these shops to hold base.